Are Pugs Good Dogs for Families With Kids?

-Pug dogs are often described as multum in parvo ("much in little") or being "a whole lotta dog" which basically sums up the pug's amazingly BIG personality despite its small size.
+- Pug dogs are often described as multum in parvo ("much in little") or a whole lotta dog, which basically sums up the little Pug's amazingly BIG personality.

-Pugs have an endearing appearance, they are prone to very comical expressions, and an even temperament.
-They are also highly intelligent which makes it's easy to see why pugs are a popular choice for a family pet or a single person looking for a charming companion.
+- Pugs have an endearing appearance.
+They are prone to very comical expressions, and they have an even temperament.
+They are also highly intelligent, which makes it easy to see why they are a popular choice for a family pet or a single person looking for a charming companion.

-Pugs are ideal for families with children, as they are generally patient with children and love to play games.
-The shape of the mouth prevents them from biting efficiently and this makes them reasonably harmless.
+- Pugs are ideal for families with children, as they are generally patient with children and love to play games.
+The shape of their mouth prevents them from biting efficiently, and this makes them reasonably harmless.

-While experts agrees that this is one of the world’s oldest breeds, no one is sure exactly how old.
-Some claim that pugs were short haired versions of the Pekingese and bred as companions for the Chinese sovereigns during the Shang Dynasty (1600-1046 B.C.), They were known as "Lo-Chiang-Sze" or "Foo" (looking a little like the ceramic foo dogs or guardian lions, with their prominent bulging eyes)
+While experts agree that this is one of the world’s oldest breeds, no one is sure exactly how old.
+Some claim that Pugs were short-haired versions of the Pekingese and bred as companions for the Chinese sovereigns during the Shang Dynasty (1600-1046 BC).
+They were known as "Lo-Chiang-Sze" or "Foo" (looking a little like the ceramic foo dogs or guardian lions, with their prominent bulging eyes).

 The Pug was also reportedly a favourite in France during Napoleonic times.
-Napoleon Bonaparte's wife, Joséphine had her pug named Fortune which carried hidden messages to her family while she was confined at Les Carmes prison.
+Napoleon Bonaparte's wife Joséphine had a Pug named Fortune which carried hidden messages to her family while she was confined at Les Carmes prison.
 It is alleged that Fortune bit Napoleon as he climbed into bed on the couple's wedding night.

-In the art work of the 18th and 19th centuries, pugs usually appeared with longer legs and noses than modern day pugs and most displayed cropped ears.
-The modern pug's appearance probably appeared after 1860 when a new wave of pugs were imported directly from China.
-These pugs had shorter legs and the modern style pug nose.
+In the artwork of the 18th and 19th centuries, Pugs usually appeared with longer legs and noses than modern-day Pugs and most displayed cropped ears.
+The modern Pug's appearance probably appeared after 1860 when a new wave of Pugs was imported directly from China.
+These Pugs had shorter legs and the modern style Pug nose.
 Ear cropping was outlawed in 1895.

 The Unique Pug Appearance